-Set right in the heart of Lauterbrunnen, this European style café is highly rated as one of the best Lauterbrunnen restaurants.
-The perfect place to stop when looking to have lunch, coffees and light bites.
+Set right in the heart of the valley, this European-style café is highly rated as one of the best restaurants.
+The perfect place to stop when looking to have lunch, coffees, and light bites.

-Catering to vegetarians, vegans and any following a gluten free diet, this Lauterbrunnen Restaurant has a selection to suit everyone from sandwiches, pasta, pies and soups and a vast drinks menu of hot chocolates, coffees, mulled wines and cocktails.
+Catering to vegetarians, vegans, and any following a gluten-free diet, this restaurant has a selection to suit everyone from sandwiches, pasta, pies, and soups and a vast drinks menu of hot chocolates, coffees, mulled wines, and cocktails.

 Open daily from 9 am – 6 pm.

-Located in the centre of the village, this Lauterbrunnen restaurant within the Hotel Oberland offers traditional European cuisine.
-With an outdoor garden space for dining in the summer months they also offer a range of drinks from smoothies to fine wines.
+Located in the center of the village, this restaurant within the Hotel Oberland offers traditional European cuisine.
+With an outdoor garden space for dining in the summer months, they also offer a range of drinks from smoothies to fine wines.

-They also have an extensive dessert menu ranging from ice cream to their highly rated chocolate cake, this is one of the most delicious Lauterbrunnen restaurants.
+They also have an extensive dessert menu ranging from ice cream to their highly-rated chocolate cake, this is one of the most delicious restaurants.

 Open daily from 11.30 am – 8 pm.

-This traditional Swiss pub located right in the centre of Lauterbrunnen is a perfect stop at any time of the day when looking for where to eat in Lauterbrunnen.
+This traditional Swiss pub located right in the center of the valley is a perfect stop at any time of the day when looking for where to eat.

 Open daily from 9 am – 12.30 am.

-Set on-piste just above Lauterbrunnen in Wengen Village, this is one of the top Lauterbrunnen restaurants to check out whilst out exploring the slopes on your skis or board.
+Set on the piste in Wengen Village, this is one of the top restaurants to check out whilst out exploring the slopes on your skis or board.
 Mary’s Cafe is also accessible from the hiking trails.

-This cute Lauterbrunnen café serves breakfast and lunch as well as a range of hot and cold drinks as well as beer an wine.
-The menu offers traditional Swiss meals all set around a cosy open fire set against the beautiful backdrop of the Alps.
+This cute café serves breakfast and lunch as well as a range of hot and cold drinks as well as beer and wine.
+The menu offers traditional Swiss meals all set around a cozy open fire set against the beautiful backdrop of the Alps.

 Open daily from 9 am – 5.30 pm.

-Set in the mountains between Lauterbrunnen and Wengen and accessible by road and footpath, Sulwald-Stübli restaurant in Lauterbrunnen boasts stunning views of the valley and the mountains.
+Set in the mountains between Lauterbrunnen and Wengen and accessible by road and footpath, Sulwald-Stübli restaurant boasts stunning views of the valley and the mountains.

 Open daily from 8 am – 12 am.

-Serving traditional Swiss meals from rösti to fondue, this minimalist style restaurant is a nice stop when looking for tasty Lauterbrunnen restaurants.
+Serving traditional Swiss meals from rösti to fondue, this minimalist-style restaurant is a nice stop when looking for tasty restaurants.

 The staff are friendly and welcoming and all diets are catered for with choice for all.
-With a selection of local beers also on offer, this is one of the best Lauterbrunnen restaurants for families looking for somewhere that caters for the whole family.
+With a selection of local beers also on offer, this is one of the best restaurants for families looking for somewhere that caters to the whole family.

-With a selection of bread, pastries and light bites on offer this is a great stop for breakfast or brunch when looking for where to eat in Lauterbrunnen.
+With a selection of bread, pastries, and light bites on offer this is a great stop for breakfast or brunch.
 Bäckerei Von Allmen offers fresh products daily as well as freshly brewed coffee.

 Open daily from 7 am – 7 pm.

-Offering a panoramic view of the mountains and outdoor seating in the summer months, this gorgeous restaurant in Lauterbrunnen is set just outside in Wengen.
-It’s worth the 11-minute train ride to experience all this Lauterbrunnen restaurant has to offer.
+Offering a panoramic view of the mountains and outdoor seating in the summer months, this gorgeous restaurant is set just outside Wengen.
+It’s worth the 11-minute train ride to experience all this restaurant has to offer.

-With a delightful, well thought out menu catering for all dietary requirements, you can expect traditional cooking presented and served to the highest standard.
+With a delightful, well-thought-out menu catering to all dietary requirements, you can expect traditional cooking presented and served to the highest standard.

 Open daily for Breakfast 7.30 am – 10 am, Lunch 12 pm – 2.30 pm, Dinner 6.30 pm – 9 pm (last orders).

 This highly rated restaurant offers traditional Swiss cuisine.
-Set close to Staubbach Falls, this is one of the best Lauterbrunnen restaurants that is warm and friendly with an old-style Swiss feel.
+Set close to Staubbach Falls, this is one of the best restaurants that are warm and friendly with an old-style Swiss feel.

-Offering generous portions, the menu caters for vegan, vegetarian and gluten-free diets and has choices including fondue, steaks and pizzas.
+Offering generous portions, the menu caters to vegan, vegetarian, and gluten-free diets and has choices including fondue, steaks, and pizzas.

-This is the perfect place to stop whilst hiking in around the falls and a great place to check out when looking for where to eat in Lauterbrunnen.
+This is the perfect place to stop whilst hiking around the falls and a great place to check out.

-From stone-baked pizzas to fondue, the menu offers a range of choices for all and caters for vegetarian and gluten-free diets.
+From stone-baked pizzas to fondue, the menu offers a range of choices for all and caters to vegetarian and gluten-free diets.

-This is one of the best Lauterbrunnen restaurants to stop for a meal when looking for where to eat in Lauterbrunnen.
+This is one of the best restaurants to stop for a meal when looking for where to eat.